Emergency Dentist in Delta, BC

-Any dental emergency like an injury to the teeth or gums can be potentially serious and should not be ignored.
+Our emergency dentist serving Delta & Tsawwassen have the skills and experience to treat any dental emergency you may have.
+All dental emergencies, especially injury to the teeth or gums can be potentially serious and should not be ignored.
 Ignoring a dental problem can increase the risk of permanent damage as well as the need for more extensive and expensive treatment later on.

-Here’s a quick summary of what to do for some common dental problems.
+Provided by our emergency dentist, below is a quick summary of what to do for some common dental problems and emergencies.

 - First, thoroughly rinse your mouth with warm water.